rob2universe/c8-polling-quarz-job/README.md

-# c8-polling-quarz-job
+# c8-polling-quartz-job
-Example usage of Quarz jobs to poll outside the process until a result is reached
+Example usage of Quartz jobs to poll outside the process until a result is reached